The impact of (big) data on geopolitics, negotiations, and the diplomatic modus operandi

 In addition, internal reporting from missions, visits, and negotiations are the lifeblood of diplomatic services.
 Any important activity and meeting is recorded in written reports and sent to the capital.
 With the use of data, diplomats can make reports more evidence-based, challenging assumptions and biases.
 They can also use data-mining to identify patterns and correlations that can, in turn, trigger new initiatives and diplomatic actions.

 Although the use of (big) data in diplomatic reporting is still relatively novel, ministries of foreign affairs (MFAs) have already started to use new forms of data for other activities.
 Consulates manage large databases to issue e-visas and monitor nationals abroad.
 These databases also enable them to timely assist citizens in emergency settings.
 In public diplomacy, MFAs are increasingly adopting big data tools to understand the public image and discourse related to their country on social media platforms, and to be able to craft targeted messages to different key audiences.
 In development co-operation and humanitarian aid, big data has enormous potential as an early warning system, and to better target aid and deliver it more expediently.

 How can diplomats be better equipped for the data-driven era?

-The current study and research points to several recommendations, including the need for capacity development and awareness raising in organisations about the potential, management, and challenges of data, and the need for enhanced management of existing data to ensure user-friendly access.
-Additional recommendations and practical uses of data in diplomacy will be further discussed during a second roundtable in Helsinki.
+The current study and research point to several recommendations, including the need for capacity development and awareness-raising in organisations about the potential, management, and challenges of data, and the need for enhanced management of existing data to ensure user-friendly access.
+Additional recommendations and practical uses of data in diplomacy will be further discussed during the second roundtable in Helsinki.